Need Sales Funnel Help? Click Here! >>

 Promote your ebook with Amazon Kindle Direct Publishing

 One of the easiest ways to get a new digital product in front of the eyes of your customers is to sell it in a marketplace.
-There are different places you choose, and it depends on what your product is about.
+You choose different places, and it depends on what your product is about.

-For example, if you’re selling WordPress plugins a marketplace like Codecanyon would be where your audience goes for window shopping.
-If you’re selling digital or graphic designs, you may want to go to GraphicRiver or DesignCrowd.
+For example, if you’re selling WordPress plugins, a marketplace like Codecanyon would be where your audience goes for window shopping.
+You may want to go to GraphicRiver or DesignCrowd if you're selling digital or graphic designs.

 Do you sell ebooks?
 Try Amazon Kindle Direct Publishing and E-Junkie.
-If you’re creating training videos then Udemy or Skillshare might be the right place to promote your digital products.
+If you’re creating training videos, Udemy or Skillshare might be the right place to promote your digital products.

 2. Affiliate programs

-So, you want to find customers for your business, right?
+So, you want to find customers for your business.
 Why not have others do the heavy lifting for you?

 Use ShareASale or ClickBank to promote your affiliate product and attract potential partners.
-You can also create your simple referral program with ReferralCandy or by installing the AffiliateWP plugin to your WordPress website.
+You can also create your simple referral program with ReferralCandy or install the AffiliateWP plugin on your WordPress website.

 3. Live video

-Using live video as a way to reach more customers is popular right now.
-You can start doing live videos to educate your audience and, of course, promote your products on social media at the same time.
+Using live video to reach more customers is popular right now.
+You can start doing live videos to educate your audience and promote your products on social media simultaneously.

-Live video is very simple to do and costs nothing at all.
+Live video is straightforward to do and costs nothing at all.
 Right now, the best platforms to go live are Instagram and Facebook.

 4. Podcasting

-Most entrepreneurs launch new products consistently to create new streams of income.
-When you know who your audience is, you likely get a lot of new digital product ideas that you want to create and sell.
+When thinking about how to promote a digital product, some entrepreneurs default to their podcasts to create new streams of income.
+When you know who your audience is, you likely get a lot of new digital product ideas that you want to make and sell.

-Creating a podcast for a specific niche is a very effective marketing vehicle if you want to expand your audience and get your message across.
+Creating a podcast for a specific niche is a very effective marketing vehicle to expand your audience and get your message across.
 Every podcast episode is a chance to educate listeners and sell them on your offer.

 5. Product Hunt